nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Listing all projects : `list`

-Shows a list of all projects in the address book.
+Shows a list of all projects in the main catalogue.

 Format: `list`

 ### Editing a project : `edit`

-Edits an existing project in the address book.
+Edits an existing project in the main catalogue.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`